Rajkr76/Events_ticket_booking/README.md

  currently the website is not complete and now i am woriking on it to make it responsive and complete soon.

- # Open only in laptop/desktop.
+ # Open only in laptop/ desktop.